Government Cites DuPont For Chemical Leak That Killed Four Workers

-The Occupational Safety & Health Administration (OSHA) on May 14 said the tragedy would have been prevented had DuPont taken steps to protect the workers.
+The Occupational Safety & Health Administration (OSHA) said the tragedy would have been prevented had DuPont taken steps to protect the workers.
 The agency is proposing fines totaling $99,000 for the November 2014 deaths, which were caused by exposure to a leak of methyl mercaptan, an insectide ingredient.

 An investigation by OSHA determined that one worker was overcome when “methyl mercaptan gas was unexpectedly released” after she opened a drain on a vent line.
 Two coworkers nearby, unaware of the leak, attempted to save her but were also consumed by the gas.
 The brother of one of the victims rushed to rescue the three but was also overcome by the gas.